ARCCA/intro-to-machine-learning-applications/_episodes/05-transferring-your-workflow-to-an-hpc-system.md

 (especially when trying to meet a deadline).
-This option might work for expert data and machine learning scientists and practitioners who can accurately budget number of core hours and amount of storage required, but might not work as well for somebody in the model developping stages and who has started to test more challenging scenarios.
+This option might work for expert data and machine learning scientists and practitioners who can accurately budget number of core hours and amount of storage required, but might not work as well for somebody in the model developing stages and who has started to test more challenging scenarios.

 What to do in this situation?
 There is no simple answer, and most of the time it